-During my time at LSE I was a teaching assistant for the following courses.
+During my time at the LSE I was a teaching assistant for the following courses.

-I am comfortable teaching introduction to philosophy, philosophy of science, philosophy of language, history of analytic philosophy, and introductory logic and/or formal methods for philosophers.
+I am comfortable teaching introduction to philosophy, philosophy of science, aesthetics and the philosophy of art, philosophy of language, history of analytic philosophy, and introductory logic and/or formal methods for philosophers.

 In the academic year 2015-2016 I won the Teaching Prize for excellent class teaching from the Department of Philosophy, Logic and Scientific Method at the LSE (in the 2014-2015 academic year I was awarded an honourable commendation).